A Zero Added Loss Multiplexing (ZALM) Source Simulation: Implementation / Results

 \subsection{Configuration options}

-The model can be run in either of two modes; 'IDEAL' or 'REALISTIC'.
+The model can be run in either of two modes by setting `SIM\_MODE' to either `IDEAL' or `REALISTIC'.
 The IDEAL mode introduces no losses or noise sources into the model, which is useful for tracking the quantum states through the system, whereas the REALISTIC mode operates with standardised values from real-world components.
+We now describe the default values for each configuration option in REALISTIC mode.